alexander-videnov-2-cvrZDeKnw-unsplash

 Who is blocking hospitality industry from developing?

-If you have scrolled down job advertisement boards in the past couple of years, you would have noticed a number of hotels re-posting advertisements for marketing managers, at least once a year; usually overfilling job descriptions with abbreviations relating to digital marketing skills requirements, tens of years of hospitality experience, and “proven” sales skills which carry the most of points relevant to recruiting.
+If you have scrolled down hospitality job advertisement boards in the past couple of years, you would have noticed a number of hotels re-posting advertisements for marketing managers, at least once a year; usually overfilling job descriptions with abbreviations relating to digital marketing skills requirements, tens of years of “relevant” experience, and proven sales skills which carry the most of points relevant to recruiting.
 Seems hotel managements struggle to find adequate marketeers for their businesses.

 On the other hand, statistics show that the International tourism revenue was 1.22 Trillion US dollars in 2016 envisioning bright future for hotel industry too.
 Online bookings and registered “nights” alone cashed in 567 billion dollars of Revenue and are still growing.